Bounsic-A-S/Bounsic-dev/README.md

 # Bounsic-dev
 Development repository for a musical-web-app that uses scrapping as its core.
-Both back-end and front-end are found here.
+All services are found here.

 # Bounsic